Epistemic Status: likely, except where otherwise noted

 The canonical example of this is the loss of faith accompanied by realizing God doesn’t exist.

-What people don’t know, is that ontological micro-crisises (ontologic stress?) are far more ubiquitous than than the flashy loss of faith many educated people eventually face.
+What I haven’t seen acknowledged, is that ontological micro-crises (ontologic stress?) are far more ubiquitous than than the flashy loss of faith many educated people eventually face.
 I think we can build a far more interesting model by investigating some phenomena superficially distinct (but deeply related) to the ontological crisis.

 And inward we go.